GitGuardian/ggbridge/README.md

 ## Examples

-Here, you will find various usage examples of ggbridge, each example provides a step-by-step guide on how to configure and use ggbridge to establish a secure, authenticated connection between your on-premise services and the GitGuardian platform.
+Here, you will find various usage examples of ggbridge, each example provides a step-by-step guide on how to configure and use ggbridge to establish a secure, authenticated connection between your self-hosted services and the GitGuardian platform.

 | Name                          | Description                                   |
 | ----------------------------- | --------------------------------------------- |